tugot17/pmpp/chapter-4/README.md

 **c.** For the statement on line 04:

 **i.** How many warps in the grid are active?
-There are 32 warps in total.
-Each warp covering 32 consecutive threads, the warp covering the threads 64 to 95 will be inactive.
-So 1 warp per block, 8 warps in total (see b).

 **ii.** How many warps in the grid are divergent?

 **iii.** What is the SIMD efficiency (in %) of warp 0 of block 0?
+There are 32 threads in the

 **iv.** What is the SIMD efficiency (in %) of warp 1 of block 0?
+Warp 1 is covering threads `[32,63].
+Threads 40

 **v.** What is the SIMD efficiency (in %) of warp 3 of block 0?